 - 5. In what ways are employees rewarded for performing well? - 6.
-Would a pay-for-performance system motivate you to perform better?

-7. What could DoC do in the future to improve the link between an employee's pay and his/her performance?
+Would a pay-for-performance system one in which level of performance drives amount of pay motivate you to perform better? - 7.
+What could DoC do in the future to improve the link between an employee's pay and his/her performance?